hiveot/hub/README.md

 Integration with 3rd party IoT devices is supported through the use of protocol bindings.
 These protocol bindings translate between the 3rd device protocol and WoT defined messages.

-The communication infrastructure of the Hub is provided by 'Cap'n Proto', or capnp for short.
-Capnp provides a Capabilities based RPC for service invocation that is inherently secure.
-Only clients which have obtained a valid 'Capability' can invoke that capability, eg read a sensor or control a switch.
-The RPC will only pass requests that are valid, so the device does not have to concern itself with authentication and authorization.
+The communication infrastructure of the Hub is provided through a message bus.
+The core initially supports the NATS and MQTT message bus protocols through embedded servers.

 Since the Hub acts as the intermediary, it is responsible for features such as authentication, logging, resiliency, pub/sub and other protocol integration.
 The Hub can dynamically delegate some of these services to devices that are capable of doing so, potentially creating a decentralized solution that can scale as needed and recover from device failure.
 As a minimum the Hub manages service discovery acts as a proxy for capabilities.

 Last but not least, the 'hive' can be expanded by connecting hubs to each other through a 'bridge'.
-The bridge lets the Hub owner share select IoT information with other hubs.
+The bridge lets the Hub owner share select IoT information with other hubs. (future feature)

 ## Build From Source

-To build the hub and bindings from source, a Linux system with golang and make tools must be available on the target system.
-3rd party plugins are out of scope for these instructions and can require nodejs, python and golang.
+To build the hub and bindings from source, a Linux system with golang 1.21 or newer must be available for the target system.
+To build the dashboard viewer, nodejs is used.

 Prerequisites:

 1. An x86 or arm based Linuxsystem.
 Ubuntu, Debian, Raspberrian
-2. Golang 1.19 or newer (with GOPATH set)
+2. Golang 1.21 or newer (with GOPATH set)
 3. GCC Make any 2020+ version
 4. NATS server and NATS-go developement library v2.10+

 ### Build Hub And CLI

 1. Download source code:
 ```sh